 \begin{IEEEbiography}[{ }]{Jiawen Kang} received the Ph.D. degree from Guangdong University of Technology, China, in 2018.
 He has been a postdoc at Nanyang Technological University, Singapore from 2018 to 2021.
 He is currently a full professor at Guangdong University of Technology, China.
 His research interests mainly focus on blockchain, security, and privacy protection in wireless communications and networking. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {Dusit Niyato} (Fellow, IEEE) is a professor in the School of Computer Science and Engineering, at Nanyang Technological University, Singapore.
+\begin{IEEEbiography} [{ }] {Dusit Niyato} (Fellow, IEEE) is a professor in the College of Computing and Data Science, at Nanyang Technological University, Singapore.
 He received the B.Eng. degree from King Mongkuts Institute of Technology Ladkrabang (KMITL), Thailand in 1999 and the Ph.D. in Electrical and Computer Engineering from the University of Manitoba, Canada in 2008.
 His research interests are in the areas of sustainability, edge intelligence, decentralized machine learning, and incentive mechanism design. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Yang Zhang} is currently an associate professor in the College of Computer Science and Technology, Nanjing University of Aeronautics and Astronautics, Nanjing, China.
-He received the B.Eng. and M.Eng. from Beihang University in 2008 and 2011, respectively.
+He received B. Eng. and M. Eng. from Beihang University in 2008 and 2011, respectively.
 He obtained the Ph.D. degree in Computer Engineering from Nanyang Technological University, Singapore, in 2015.
+He is an editor of the IEEE Transactions on Machine Learning in Communications and Networking.
 His current research topic is edge computing and multi-agent unmanned systems. \end{IEEEbiography}